Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 **Remaining Effort**: the add-in populates 'Remaining Effort' in Spira equally to the spreadsheet's entry for 'Estimated Effort'

 ### Tasks
-!!! abstract "Available in SpiraTeam, SpiraPlan"
+!!! abstract "Available in SpiraTeam and SpiraPlan only"

 This artifact does not have any special factors to take into account.